Physical performance depends on multiple factors:

 - Temperature control.

 Physical training maximizes physical performance, and quality practice equals improvement.
+Using the right equipment like medicine balls to help benefit you will improve your fitness levels.
 To achieve maximum benefit of training, proper diet is required.
 A high-quality sports diet must:

 - Fuel the muscles for top performance;